Article brought to you by Nilead, a website builder platform with fully managed design and build service.

 If you already have a website, you can use many FREE tools such as Google Analytics to track and view a summary of your visitors' information.
 If you do not have a website yet, then you can take your best guess from your users' analysis.
 A better method is to support the minimal list of users and devices then constantly monitor and update your website to adapt to real life data with Continuous Website Improvement approach.

 Don't try to fool Search Engines and stuff your contents with keywords.
 Gone are the days when such methods worked to fool Search Engines and gained you to place on Search Result Pages.
-Your content should center around the main topic of your website and should provide unique and useful information for your visitors.
-I will not cover much about content here since there is an upcoming article dedicated for that topic, but providing useful content to your users and you can expect great results:
+Your content should center around the main topics of your website and should provide unique and useful information for your visitors.
+I will not cover much about content here since we already have an article about Content Marketing Strategy, but providing useful content to your users and you can expect great results:

 Your visitors will greatly appreciate you for providing useful content that can help them.
 If you are selling houses, you can share with them your experience on how to find the best house or how to detect a bad deal.